"If you took the top 17-year-old and put him up against Sabalenka, they beat her 6-1, 6-1" - Patrick McEnroe reignites Battle of the Sexes debate

 Aryna Sabalenka played in the Battle of the Sexes against Nick Kyrgios which was highly criticised due to the fact that the former is WTA World No.1 and in reality she has nothing to prove by taking part in such an endeavour.

-Also given she was facing Nick Kyrgios who is a polarising figure either way who had barely played on tour up to that point for a long time due to injury, she decided to test her mettle though and Patrick McEnroe has reignited the debate when quizzed about a similar matter.
+Also, given she was facing Nick Kyrgios, who is a polarising figure either way, who had barely played on tour up to that point for a long time due to injury, she decided to test her mettle, though, and Patrick McEnroe has reignited the debate when quizzed about a similar matter.

-McEnroe was asked on his Holding Court with Patrick McEnroe radio show about if he could beat the current top women's tennis player in his view.
-Albeit he didn't answer the question completely in regards to the fact he used a metaphor to describe the answer.
+McEnroe was asked on his "Holding Court with Patrick McEnroe" radio show about whether he could beat the current top women's tennis player in his view.
+Albeit he didn't answer the question completely, regarding the fact he used a metaphor to describe the answer.

-used the metaphor of a basketball team of 15-year-old boys competing against a WNBA team and eventually suggested that in his view he thinks he could take on Sabalenka on the court.
+He used the metaphor of a basketball team of 15-year-old boys competing against a WNBA team and eventually suggested that in his view he thinks he could take on Sabalenka on the court.

 "What would happen if … the best 15-year-old boys played against the top WNBA team?"
 McEnroe asked the caller.
 "They'd beat them, easily," the caller replied.